IWF Board members urged to resign as weightlifting reaches "do or die" moment

-Weightlifting has reached "a do or die moment" in its quest to remain an Olympic Games sport and it is doomed to fail under the current leadership of the International Weightlifting Federation (IWF).
+Weightlifting has reached "a do or die moment" in its quest to remain an Olympic Games sport and it is doomed to fail unless the leaders of the International Weightlifting Federation (IWF) resign en masse.

-That, said campaigners for reform in the way the sport is governed, was the clear message from the International Olympic Committee (IOC) when it made changes to the Olympic Charter yesterday.
+That is the view of campaigners for reform who have urged the entire executive board of the IWF and all members of its committees and commissions to resign.

-The chief executive of USA Weightlifting, Phil Andrews, has urged 11 members of the IWF Board to resign immediately and believes it would be right for the entire board to go, "as unfair as that might feel".
+Among them are Pyrros Dimas and Sarah Davies, two of the most high-profile names in the sport.

-"This is do or die - the next vote by the Member Federations will be like a referendum," Andrews told insidethegames.
+USA Weightlifting chief executive Phil Andrews told insidethegames: "This is do or die - the next vote by the Member Federations will be like a referendum.

 "'Yes' to a new Constitution that is acceptable to the IOC, or 'No' to that Constitution and to our continued existence on the programme of the Olympic Games."